Content Routing

 Content URL Resolver

-For your own database records (i.e. for your own models or entities) you can register a “content URL resolver” which the ContentUrlGenerator will then invoke whenever the generation of an URL is requested.
-Such a resolver needs to implement the ContentUrlResolverInterface:
+For your own objects (i.e. for your own models or entities), you can register a “content URL resolver” which the

 namespace Contao\CoreBundle\Routing\Content;